cahueya/concrete5-gdpr/DISCUSSIONS.md

 ## 1. Behavior as a website owner

 * Data reduction.
 Only collect the data you actually need.
+If you need the data consistently (i.E. sending Emails to that person), you may retain the data.
+If you do not use or need the data (i.E. someone contacted you over contact form, does not wish to receive a newsletter and you contact is over), you must dismiss that data if there is no other reason to keep it.
+This also means that your error- and access-logs should be flushed after a reasonable time.
+Like, if you think you should keep the logs for up to 3 months for error tracking, this is fine but you need to clarify that in your documentation and flush the logs after that time.
 * Consent.
 You need to collect the consent of whoever you are collecting the data from.
 A checkbox with a link to your privacy statement would serve this purpose.
 Opt-In is required.
 * Secure Data Transport.
 A SSL/TLS certificate seems unavoidable to mitigate MIM attacks.
 Either obtain a commercial certificate or read up about the Let's Encrypt Initiative to get a high-quality, free certificate.
 * Breach reports.
 GDPR requires that you inform your Data Protection Officer within 72hrs after you know about a data breach or privacy intrusion to your system.
+* Data protection officer.
+If you are a company with 10 or more people you need to have a data protection offical who is the contact for any means of data security problems.

 ## 2. Documentation

 * Data Protection Officer.
 You need to assign a Data protection officer who has knowledge about privacy laws as well as IT security.
 Here are some guidelines of how to appoint someone: https://en.wikipedia.org/wiki/General_Data_Protection_Regulation#cite_note-18
 * You need to clarify in your privacy statement WHAT data you collect and what the PURPOSE of the collection of this data ist.
-You need to explain with whom the data can be shared and how you treat it.
+You need to explain with whom the data can be shared and how you treat it and WHEN you are gonna delete it.
+* In your Privacy Statement you need to list any external services who get in touch with your customers' traffic.
+If you use a CDN for Javascript, Google Webfonts or Maps or any Service that is called whenever your site is called, you need to list it.
+* Data processing agreements.
+Whichever service gets in touch with the data you collected from your users (IP address, username) needs to have a data processing agreement with you.
+Google Analytics -> you need agreement.
+Mailchimp Mailing Service -> you need an agreement with them.
+And of course you must mention the use of that service and for which reason and and which data you share with them.

 ## 3. Technical bits